openforis/sepal-doc/docs/source/cli/ofgt.rst

 -   The figures of class means and std’s for both required bands are created in the launching folder (.png format).
 -   It also puts the class means and standard deviations into text files.
 -   Pixel-by-pixel values are stored in a separate text file.
--   The pixel plots are created in a folder named plots imagename band1 band2.
+-   The pixel plots are created in a folder named :code:`plots_imagename_band1_band2`.

 They are for all classes, .png image files.
 And same as text files.